 Also, make sure that your work experience is within the past five years of your application, or you will miss out on the necessary requirements.

 Yes, successfully passing an accepted language test can make or break your application as a cook.
 There are two main language exams you can take.
 As an English speaker, you must apply for the IELTS (International English Language Testing System) or as a French speaker the TEF (Test d’evaluation).

 These tests are used to measure your ability in speaking, listening, writing and reading.
 Just make sure that you select the General test option for these exams, as the Academic option will not be accepted for immigration purposes.

 Your language test will be valid for at least two years.
-Make sure you apply within the time limit or you will need to reapply again during your immigration application.
+Make sure you apply within the time limit or you will need to reapply again during your Canadian immigration application.